 The trade deficit has fallen 3.2 percent compared with the same period last year.
 But economists expect that decline to end shortly.
 Most forecast that the deficit will widen further in 2015, as a growing U.S. economy should fuel demand for imports while the stronger dollar reduces exports.

 Imports account for roughly 16 percent of gross domestic product, while exports account for 13 percent, according to analysts at Bank of America.
 The resulting trade deficit — which totaled $505 billion last year — represents roughly 3 percent of GDP and causes a drag on overall growth.

 The influence of the ports dispute was evident in the trade figures with China.
 Imported goods from China decreased $3.5 billion to $36.3 billion in February, a drop that may prove temporary based on historic patterns.

-The politically sensitive deficit with China was $29.3 billion in January, down from $30.4 billion in December.
-Still, that constant imbalance has created pressure on Congress and the Obama administration to take tougher actions against what critics see as China's unfair trade practices.
-U.S. manufacturers say that China is manipulating its currency to keep it artificially low against the dollar, which benefits Chinese exporters while creating a barrier for U.S goods.
+The politically sensitive deficit with China set another record high last year, surging 23.9 percent to $342.6 billion.
+That constant gap has created pressure on Congress and the Obama administration to take tougher actions against what critics see as China's unfair trade practices.
+U.S. manufacturers say that China is manipulating its currency to keep it artificially low against the dollar.